Improving incomes and employment opportunities in rural Malawi

 Title: (KULIMA) More Income and Employment in Rural Areas of Malawi (MIERA)

-The Government of Malawi has identified the country’s needs to broaden its export base, increase its productivity and value addition in order to increase national income.
+The Government of Malawi realises the country’s need to broaden its export base, increase productivity and promote value addition to increase the national income.

-The More Income and Employment in Rural Areas of Malawi (MIERA) Programme have been designed to address these challenges applying an integrated value chain approach with the aim of increasing the income and employment opportunities for smallholder farmers and MSMEs, giving a special focus to women and youth Since 2017 MIERA has been co-financed by the European Union´s new agricultural flagship programme in Malawi – “KULIMA – promoting farming in Malawi”.
+The More Income and Employment in Rural Areas of Malawi (MIERA) programme applies an integrated value chain approach to increase incomes and employment among smallholder farmers and micro, small and medium enterprises (MSME).
+It has a special focus on women and youth.
+MIERA is co-financed by the European Union’s agricultural flagship programme “KULIMA – Promoting farming in Malawi” until October 2021.

-- Supporting the business capacity of farmer organisations (FOs) and MSMEs: Together with local training institutions and its private sector partners, MIERA develops and delivers training and coaching packages for smallholder farmers, farmer organisations and MSMEs.
-The trainings are geared towards building business, organisational and management capacity, increase local value addition, increased marketing opportunities and to developing and offering improved services to members and clients.
+- Improving the business skills of farmers, farmer organisations (FOs) and MSMEs: Together with local training institutions and its private sector partners, MIERA also develops and delivers training and coaching packages for smallholder farmers, FOs and MSMEs.

 Last update: August 2021